VxidDev/ArcOS/README.md

 ## Adding a Shell Command

-To add a new command to the ArcOS shell, you need to modify `main.s` and `core/shell.s`.
-Here's a step-by-step guide:
+Adding a new command to the ArcOS shell involves creating a new program file and integrating it with the existing shell.
+Here is a step-by-step guide:

-1.  **Declare the command string in `main.s`:**
-    Add a new `db` directive with your command name and a corresponding `equ` for its length.
+1.  **Create your program file in `progs/`:**
+    Create a new assembly file in the `progs/` directory (e.g., `my_program.s`).
+This file will contain the logic for your command.
+The entry point of your program should be a label (e.g., `my_program:`).

     ```assembly
-    ; in main.s
-    my_command: db "mycmd", 0
-    my_commandLen equ $ - my_command
-    ```

-2.  **Add the command parsing logic in `core/shell.s`:**
-    In `parseInput`, add a new section to check for your command.
-You can follow the pattern of the existing commands.

-    ```assembly
-    ; in core/shell.s, within parseInput, after the last command
+    ; in progs/my_program.s
-    .skipReboot: ; or the label of the last command check

-    xor bx, bx
-    mov si, my_command

-    .myCommandLoop:
-        cmp bx, my_commandLen
-        je .execMyCommand

-        cmp [inputBuf + bx], 0
-        je .skipMyCommand

-        mov al, [si + bx]
-        cmp al, [inputBuf + bx]
-        jne .skipMyCommand

-        inc bx
-        jmp .myCommandLoop

-    .execMyCommand:
+    my_program:
-        ; Your command's logic goes here
+        ; Your command's logic goes here.
         ; For example, to print a message:
         mov si, my_message
         mov bl, 0x0F